geoschem/geos-chem-shared-docs/doc/geoschem-config.rst

 This section contains settings that control options for nitrate aerosol photolysis.

-.. option:: activate
+.. describe:: activate

-   .. option:: true
+   .. describe:: true

       Activates nitrate aerosol photolysis.
 This is the recommended setting.

-   .. option:: false
+   .. describe:: false

       Deactivates nitrate aerosol photolysis.